miekg/cf/README.md

 ## Developing

 Lexing is via Chroma (not 100% perfect, but I intent to upstream some changes there).
-We have a recursive decsent parser to create the AST, this us using *rd.Builder.
+We have a recursive descent parser to create the AST, this us using *rd.Builder.
 Once we have the AST the printing is relatively simple (`internal/parse/print.go`).

 https://github.com/cfengine/core/blob/master/libpromises/cf3parse.y contains the grammar we're